texfaq/texfaq.github.io/FAQ-makeindex.md

   `Xindy` itself will work with Unicode (UTF-8) encoded LaTeX input.
-A separate application (`texindy`) deals with 'standard' LaTeX source, processes it and passes 'sanitised' text to `Xindy`.
+A separate application (`texindy`) deals with ''standard'' LaTeX source, processes it and passes ''sanitised'' text to `Xindy`.

 ----